Izenda7Series/docs-html/_sources/dev/ref_iadhocextension.rst.txt

      - Description
    * - Filter data tree lookup
      - `OnPreLoadFilterDataTree`_
      - Allows customizing the tree of filter values displayed for selection under Report Designer filter fields, Equals (Tree) dropdown menu.
 This has extra report filter settings, which contains the other filter values selected by the user in the report.
 This allows for easy set up of cascading behavior in your custom code.
 If this is implemented OnLoadFilterDataTree will be ignored.
    * - Filter data tree lookup (To be deprecated in 3.0.0)
      - `OnLoadFilterDataTree`_
      - Allows customizing the tree of filter values displayed for selection under Report Designer filter fields, Equals (Tree) dropdown menu.
-This will be deprecated in favor of OnPreLoadFilterDataTree, please make plans to convert to this implementation prior to release of 3.0.0
+This will be deprecated in favor of OnPreLoadFilterDataTree, please make plans to convert to this implementation prior to release of 3.0.0.
    * - Customize filter data tree lookup results
      - `OnPostLoadFilterDataTree`_
      - Allows override of the filter tree just before the results are returned to the user.
    * - Filter data
      - `OnPreLoadFilterData`_
-     - Allows injecting report filter data instead of querying the database
+     - Allows injecting report filter data instead of querying the database.
    * - Filter data display
      - `OnPostLoadFilterData`_
-     - Allows overriding filter values displayed for selection under Report Designer filter fields
+     - Allows overriding filter values displayed for selection under Report Designer filter fields.
    * - ReportDefinition object
      - `OnPreExecute`_
-     - Allows on-the-fly customization of the report content
+     - Allows on-the-fly customization of the report content.
    * - Data source query tree
      - `OnExecuting`_
-     - Allows customizing the data source query tree
+     - Allows customizing the data source query tree.
    * - Data source query results
      - `OnPostExecute`_
-     - Allows customizing the execution result of data source queries
+     - Allows customizing the execution result of data source queries.
    * - Hidden report filters
      - `SetHiddenFilters`_
-     - Adds customized filters to reports while hiding them from UI users
+     - Adds customized filters to reports while hiding them from UI users.
    * - Custom In Time Period Filters
      - `CustomTimePeriod`_
-     - Adds custom In Time Period Filter Values
+     - Adds custom In Time Period Filter Values.
    * - Load Custom Data Format
      - `LoadCustomDataFormat`_
-     - Adds custom data formats for specified data types
+     - Adds custom data formats for specified data types.
    * - WebUrlResolver
      - `IWebUrlResolver`_
      - Allow overriding the DefaultWebUrlResolver and customizing the way the application generates the Front End URL.
    * - Color themes
      - `GetThemes`_
-     - Get defined color themes for Chart, Gauge, and Map. (v2.9.0 or higher)
+     - Get defined color themes for Chart, Gauge, and Map (v2.9.0 or higher).
+   * - HTTP requests to REST API service initiated by REST Connector
+     - `OnPreRestApiRequest`_
+     - Allows modify HTTP requests to REST API service initiated by REST Connector (v3.10.0 or higher).
+   * - SQL query
+     - `ModifyQuery`_
+     - Allows modify SQL queries (v3.10.0 or higher).

 The companion wrapper class **DefaultAdHocExtension** in  Izenda.BI.Framework.CustomConfiguration should be used as the base class for customization.